Woman guilty of leaving friend who died after falling from atop her moving pickup in NW. Wisconsin

 According to the charges:

 Appleton told a sheriff's deputy that she drove with a friend to a home between Siren and Spooner, where she and others were drinking at a party.
-She stayed for about three hours before heading toward Siren with Decorah and another friend along.
+She stayed for about three hours before heading toward Siren with Decorah and another friend.

 Appleton approached a stop sign, and "Preston must have crawled out the window as she was slowing, and he got on top of the truck," the criminal complaint read.

 She resumed driving and saw Decorah slide down the front of the truck and fall to the ground.
-With help, Appleton got Decorah back in the truck, and they returned to where they had gathered earlier.
+With help, Appleton got Decorah back in the truck and returned to where they had gathered earlier.
 Decorah collapsed in the driveway.
-While Appleton and the others were "trying to get him out of the truck ... he fell to the ground and was left where he was" alone and dying, the complaint read.
-Decorah died later at Regions Hospital in St. Paul.
+As Appleton and the others were "trying to get him out of the truck ... he fell to the ground and was left where he was," alone and dying, the complaint read.

 Paul Walsh • 612-673-4482